BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !enc(8, ["Surfing", "Fishing"], ["Good"])

 Surf left and go down to the basement level.
-Grab the *Revive* to the right, and a hidden *Big Root*. *TM98 Power-Up-Punch* is below.
+Grab the *Revive* to the right, and a hidden *Big Root*. *TM98 Power-Up-Punch* is below, as is the *Meowsticite*!

 !battle(["Satella",:KIMONOGIRL,0], "Cave Field")